Can a Trust Take Out a Construction Loan?

 Despite additional complexity, irrevocable trusts can obtain construction financing with proper preparation and the right lending partners.

-Loan Programs for Trust Construction Projects
+What Are the Loan Programs for Trust Construction Projects?

 Several financing programs accommodate trust borrowers effectively.